ASAP-CRN/pmdbs-bulk-rnaseq-wf/README.md

 # pmdbs-bulk-rnaseq-wf

 Repo for testing and developing a common postmortem-derived brain sequencing (PMDBS) workflow harmonized across ASAP with human bulk RNA sequencing data.

+Common workflows, tasks, utility scripts, and docker images reused across harmonized ASAP workflows are defined in [the wf-common repository](wf-common).

 # Table of contents